laetitia123/Github-Search/README.md

-## Setup/Installation Requirements
-     computer with Internet
-     Google clome to get the Webpage
-     visual stidio or any other code editor linux instalation (option)
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.